 The world’s largest Great Dane “Zeus” measured 44 inches (1.118 m) from paw to shoulder.

-Although a Great Dane currently holds the record for world’s tallest dog, they’re actually the second tallest breed overall.
+Although a Great Dane currently holds the record for the world’s tallest dog, they’re actually the second tallest breed overall.
 Irish Wolfhounds hold claim to the tallest dog breed.

 8. Great Danes are very affectionate and loving dogs